 MEMORIAL BRICKS: Individual bricks in two sizes are available for a donation of $100 for a 4″x4″ brick and $175 for a 8″x8″ brick to honor and remember your relatives and loved ones who have served in the military or to anyone you want to honor by placing their names among other American heroes.
-In addition, benches at $1000 and large marble markers at $500 are available for engraving, in special cases.
+In addition, benches at $1,200 and large marble markers at $1,000 are available for engraving, in special cases.
 The bricks are organized by military service, by conflict era and by unique service.
 Brick order forms are available every day at the Memorial Center where the Manager on Duty will assist you in completing the application or you can download the form here, MEMORIAL PLAZA BRICK ORDER FORM , and return it to the Center.
 This tradition goes back many years and will be a permanent place to have your loved ones forever remembered.